Our Top 5 Rides for Kids at The Universal Orlando Resort

 High in the Sky Seuss Trolley Train ride

-One of our particular favorites, you will ride high above Seuss Landing in Islands of Adventure on The High in the Sky Seuss Trolley Train ride.
+One of our particular favorites, you will ride high above Seuss Landing in Universal’s Islands of Adventure on The High in the Sky Seuss Trolley Train ride.
 The riders are part of the Sneetches storyline in this ride as you wind through Circus McGurkus Cafe Stoo-pendous, around the Caro-Seuss-el and over the Islands of Adventure central lagoon.

 There are two separate tracks in the Seuss Trolley Train ride so you will get slightly different experiences when you ride each one.

 The Seuss Trolley Train ride does not have a large capacity so wait times are typically longer than many of the other rides in Seuss Landing.
 We have seen wait times as long as 60 minutes during the summer months so if you can get on this ride early before the crowds come to the park, it should save you some time.
 Universal Express is also accepted that this ride.
+There is also a 36 inch height requirement for this ride and any children under 48 inches will need to be accompanied by a supervising companion.

-Honorable Mention: Pterandon Flyers
+The Pterandon Flyers

 The Pterandon Flyers is an outstanding ride for kids and we really enjoy this ride which is a two-person ride that flies above Camp Jurassic.
-You get an incredible view from well above Islands of Adventure and you can see Skull Island: Reign of Kong as well as The Jurassic Park River Adventure.
+You get an incredible view from well above Universal’s Islands of Adventure and you can see Skull Island: Reign of Kong as well as The Jurassic Park River Adventure.

 Unlike some of the other “kid friendly” rides, there is a 36 inch height requirement to ride the Pterandon Flyers and if another person taller than 56 inches wishes to ride, an accompanying rider below that height is required to ride.
 So if a teenager or adult wants to ride, they better find a child that will take them.